My AI usage policy

 • Editing.
 I don’t use any tool to rewrite any of my text at any time.
 I carefully review everything I write with my own two eyes to check for grammar, syntax, and general awesomeness.
 If my copy sucks on the first (or second) pass, I keep refining it until it shines.
 You get 100% original copy powered exclusively by me, every time.

-Final Thoughts on AI
+Final thoughts on AI

 As a writer, I take my craft seriously.
 I also guard my creative output fiercely.